 * MW Capacity in RA product refers to the combined amount of RA.

-During the Review Period, BVES entered into long-term contractual agreements with three suppliers.
-These long-term contracts, which are listed in the table above, have been reviewed and approved by the Commission in prior proceedings.
-During the same period, BVES signed a number of monthly contracts with four suppliers.
+During the Review Period, BVES entered into long-term (defined as periods greater than 12 months in duration) contractual agreements with two suppliers.
+Both of these long-term contracts, which are listed in the table above, have been reviewed and approved by the Commission in prior proceedings.
+During the same period, BVES signed a number of monthly contracts with five suppliers.
 These short-term contracts have not been reviewed by the Commission.
 A discussion of each energy contract follows.

+Powerex Short-term Contract for Seasonal On-Peak Energy

+BVES purchased on-peak energy from Powerex for the month of January 2018.
+The costs shown here are included in the costs as “Short-Term Purchased Energy” in Table 2.1.

+Table 2.4

+Powerex Seasonal On-Peak Energy